Parrots’ tongues enable them to mimic words, manipulate and funnel food into the throat, handle objects, and taste items.

 Can A Parrot Get A Tongue Infection?

-Tongues are vulnerable to infection, and even problems that appear insignificant can quickly escalate.
-A small abrasion or laceration on the tongue, if not tended to, can become infected.
+Tongues are vulnerable to infection, and even problems that appear insignificant can escalate.
+A small abrasion or laceration on the tongue can become infected.

 According to the University Clinic for Companion Animals, hypovitaminosis (a vitamin A deficiency) can increase mucous build-up.
 It may also cause white plaque to appear around the base of the tongue.